 - Possess strong problem solving skills and able to multitask

 - Provide training to team at field sites and in office; develop training programs

 - Produce presentations to communicate projects to company management and clients

 What Is the Job Demand for Habitat Restoration Engineers?

-Demand for environmental specialists is expected to increase in the coming decade by around 11% 2014-2024.
-The demand for environmental knowledge in line with national and international legislation will be the main driving force.
+The job demand for environmental specialists is expected to increase by about 4% between 2020 and 2030.* The demand for environmental knowledge in line with national and international legislation will be the main driving force.
 As businesses and government comply with regulation, demand could increase significantly for Habitat Restoration Engineers.
 The subtle nuances of our understanding of cultural and natural landscapes, plus the greater understanding of the problems of invasive species means that Habitat Restoration Engineers could be at the forefront of creating new state parks and areas of natural landscape due protection.